kitschpatrol/tldraw-cli/readme.md

 > [!IMPORTANT]
 >
-> The tldraw project and website are rapidly evolving, and time is not always avaialbe to keep `tldraw-cli`'s abstractions up to date, particularly for commands that interface directly with sketch URLs.
+> The tldraw project and website are rapidly evolving, and time is not always available to keep `tldraw-cli`'s abstractions up to date, particularly for commands that interface directly with sketch URLs.
 Working with local `.tldr` files should be relatively stable, but caveat emptor.

 <!-- table-of-contents { maxDepth: 2 } -->